claimvantage/sfdx-jenkins-shared-library/README.md

   The matching pattern used to find the `project-scratch-def.json` files.
 Each matched file results in a separate parallel build.
   The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be insered into the file names and that part is used as a name for the parallel work.

-* _help_
+* _help_ (or _helps_)

-  A simple bean object that holds the values needed to extract, process, and commit the help.
+  Reference a simple bean object (or anarray of those objects) that holds the values needed to extract, process, and commit the help.
   When left out, no help processing is done.

-* _packages_
+* _package_ (or _packages_)

-  And array of simple bean objects holding the values needed to install existing managed package versions.
+  Reference a simple bean object (or array of those objects) that holds the values needed to install existing managed package versions.
   When left out, no packages installations are done.

 <a name="steps"></a>